FDA Banned Impossible Burger Ingredients

 Land use assumes we use land for one thing only.
 In reality land can be used for many things throughout the year.
 Such as crop rotation.

 The land use LCA also doesn’t account for ‘ecosystem services,’ which are crucial to sustainability.
-These are the benefits that we get from nature and wildlife that would inhabit this space without cattle.
+These are the benefits that we get from nature and wildlife that would inhabit this space without cattle or ruminant animals/

-Most importantly, Impossible Foods LCA doesn’t mention that not all land is equal.
+Most importantly, Impossible's LCA doesn’t mention that not all land is equal.
 The majority of grazing land for cattle is not suitable for growing crops.

-All that said, I agree that the Impossible Burger is an environmentally friendly alternative to factory-farmed beef.
+All that said, I agree that the Impossible Burger is a more planet friendly alternative to factory-farmed ground beef.
 But well managed cattle from farms who practice regenerative agriculture is a different story.

 What is Regenerative Agriculture?